Saima-Chaity/Monthly_Expense_Tracker/README.md

 # Monthly_Expense_Tracker
 While I was learning Ajax, I thought of doing some project work to implement my knowledge.
 Finally, I designed and developed an expense recorder application which keeps record of all expenses and provides total cost for each month.
-I used HTML, CSS, Bootstrap, jQuery, and Ajax for my work.

 When any month is clicked, it will show result for that particular month-
 <img width="1277" alt="screen shot 2017-09-25 at 3 06 32 pm" src="https://user-images.githubusercontent.com/31779751/30833304-3ebef04c-a203-11e7-88be-97325d19d86d.png">